The Oklahoma City Thunder formally introduced Raymond Felton and Patrick Patterson on Tuesday morning.

 “Everyone is taking less money to win,” Patterson said.
 “Our goal is to win a championship here.”

 A career 37 percent shooter from deep, the Thunder have in effect swapped Taj Gibson — who signed with the Minnesota Timberwolves — for Patterson, a player who can stretch the floor and demand defenders away from the paint.

 The Oklahoma City Thunder will introduce Paul George tomorrow at 6 p.m.
 We’ll have your coverage live on our social media accounts, so make sure you’re following.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!